 - Tune false positive rates by adjusting filter size

-The math is clean: for n items and m bits, with k optimal hash functions, you get predictable false positive rates.
+The math is clean: for n items and m bits, with k optimal hash functions, the false positive rate is approximately (1 - e^(-kn/m))^k.
 No hidden complexity.
+You pick the false positive rate you can tolerate and the formula tells you how much space you need.

 The Broader Lesson